PERFUMERY FOR THE NEW NORMAL, A virtual event

 DIGITAL REVOLUTION

-.
+In terms of business impact, both panelists noted the essential shift to digital, even if it is still not possible to smell through the web.
 They remarked that product development has become more virtual, and that consumer feedback in the testing process is faster and more engaging.
 Rather than have a group of consumers meet to give insight, now it’s all done by one-on-one live chats which are more relaxed and more fruitful.

 When the subject turned to new launch campaigns, both panelists agreed that going forward, strategies have to be 100% viral.
 Key steps to take for digital success?